17 Amazon Prime Benefits You Might Not Know About

 Earn discounts with No-Rush Shipping

-If you decide you don’t need that box of envelopes, rain boots, or what have you the day after tomorrow, you can select free No-Rush Shipping at checkout, and Amazon will reward you with a promotional reward or discount.
+If you decide you don’t need that box of envelopes, rain boots, or what have you the day after tomorrow, you can select free No-Rush Shipping at checkout, and Amazon will reward you with a promotional reward or instant discount.
 Those discounts or rewards may be used for a variety of items in several categories, including ebooks, Amazon Instant videos, Prime Pantry, and more.
 There’s no limit on how much you can earn, so select the slower delivery option whenever possible for big rewards.
 Find out the items you should never buy online.

 Stream audio with Audible Channels